attack-monkey/Lean-Functional-Typescript/README.md

 ```

-This is totally fine... but it means that `reverse` and `append` are pretty much bound to the `List` class.
+This is totally fine... but it means that `reverse` and `append` are bound to the `List` class.
 If those methods are then to be used in another class, we have to use class extensions, repeated code, or messy mixins.

 If however `reverse` and `append` are simply stand alone functions, then we can use pipes to connect the functions together.